Nepal Impact Expedition

 Carbon Offset :

-The expedition to electrify the village will offset 116 Tons of Carbon from the environment by replacing 2400 Litres of kerosene through setup of 15 Solar microgrids.
+The expedition to electrify the monstery will offset 36 Tons of Carbon over the next 10 years from the environment through setup of 3 Solar microgrids.

 GHE_Tour_Carbon_offset_Doltho-Impact-Expedition.jpg